Moneybags (game show)

 Moneybags is a British game show that aired on Channel 4 from 8 November 2021 to 24 September 2022.
 It was hosted by Craig Charles, with Kevin Duala filling in for its last four episodes.

 Background

 On 6 July 2021, the show was commissioned by Channel 4.
 It is produced by Youngest Media.
 In February 2022, a second series of 30 episodes was commissioned.

+Cancellation

-In December 2022, it was reported that Moneybags would not return for a third series.
+In December 2022 after the programme had been axed, it was reported that Moneybags would never return for a third series, or even further.
 This was cemented in February 2023, when Youngest Media closed down and began liquidation, citing the lingering effects of the COVID-19 pandemic on its business.

 Format

 At the start of each week, 10 new contestants are introduced and £1 million is divided among 100 moneybags, in amounts ranging from £1,000 to £100,000.
 Twenty bags are chosen at random for each game; once a particular bag is chosen, it is out of play for the rest of the week.

 A conveyor belt known as the Money Belt stretches across the stage, with bags entering at one end and the host standing near a chute at the other.